Glenaldy/Portfolio_glen.work/readme.md

 ## The homepage/index

 It splits into 3 sections.
 Home, About, and Work. <br>
-The Home serve as eye candy and at the bottom right the curfing effect makes sure viewer scroll down.
+The Home serve as eye candy and at the bottom right the curving effect makes sure viewer scroll down.

 The About section is quote from the [about](https://www.glen.work/about/) page.
 To make sure it doesn't fill up the page there's a button that increase the height of the section.
 At the end there's a button that brings the visitor the about page.